Kanda Software Logo

 How DevOps Analytics Can Drive Product Development

 Organizations of every size are looking for ways to refine their development processes, speed up releases, and deliver higher-quality products.
 One notable indicator of this interest is the reported impact of DevOps strategies on businesses.
 CloudZero data shows 86% of professionals see the value of DevOps.
-The global DevOps market is set to grow too, jumping from $15 billion in 2025 to $38 billion by 2029.
+The global DevOps market is set to grow too, jumping from $15 billion in 2026 to $38 billion by 2029.
+Healthcare providers, for instance, are engaging DevOps-focused transformations to improve operational efficiency and patient outcomes.
+In fact, according to a Redgate report, 73% of healthcare organizations have already embraced DevOps to speed up software delivery and improve operational efficiency.
+By unifying development and operations, and reducing friction between various stages of the product lifecycle, DevOps analytics can help get innovations to the market faster.
+Research and markets DevOps Source: Research and Markets

 Why do DevOps analytics matter for product development?

+Product development must balance speed, quality, user satisfaction, and improvement.
+However, without measurement, teams cannot improve.
+DevOps analytics solves this by adding real-time data to the pipeline.
+It tracks code commits, builds, tests, deployments, production feedback, and more, allowing developers and operations teams to spot potential bottlenecks well in advance.
+As AI and machine learning become more integrated into DevOps workflows, teams can now leverage predictive analytics to anticipate failures and optimize CI/CD pipelines before issues impact production.
 According to a recent InfoQ report, integrating analytics into DevOps not only improves product stability but also ensures quality assurance remains continuous rather than an afterthought.
 This analytical approach facilitates immediate feedback loops, reducing the chance of significant defects slipping into production.
 Instead of guessing, DevOps analytics provides a comprehensive picture of product lifecycle performance to support data-driven decisions.
+Rapid software development is growing in healthcare and other regulated areas.
+DevOps pipelines with rich data help teams detect defects early, polish products faster, and ship updates more regularly.

 Which metrics should development teams track for DevOps maturity?

 One metric alone cannot capture DevOps maturity.
 Instead, organizations should measure several indicators.
-InfoQ’s DevOps maturity metrics article highlights four key areas:
+InfoQ's DevOps maturity metrics article highlights four key areas: DevOps Analytics Source: InfoQ

 Cycle Time